So many girls, so little you.

 - Kamigami No Asobi

 - Kämpfer: Here the main guy turns into a girl thanks to a magical MacGuffin.
 Who's probably hotter than the rest of the main girls.
+Problem is that the girl he loves is 100% lesbian and the Big Bad of the series.

 - Can't forget the lesbian Love Triangle in Kashimashi: Girl Meets Girl from which Hazumu has to choose either Yasuna or Tomari.
 In addition to that loads of other characters be they guys, girls, aliens, or family members all have a thing for Hazumu.